Spooky-Adventure/Koopatlas/readme.md

-# Koopatlas ("Koopatlas-Updated" fork)
+# Koopatlas for Spooky Adventure

-An editor for world maps for the custom Koopatlas Engine for New Super Mario Bros.
-Wii, created by Treeki.
+Now presenting...
+Koopatlas!
+A special version for the Spooky Adventure mod.

+Or...
+Spookatlas.
+Just kidding, too many people have used the "-atlas" naming scheme.
+This isn't even that different compared to
+Koopatlas, all it has is some fixes and tweaks.

-The "Koopatlas-Updated" fork aims to keep Koopatlas compatible with the latest versions of its dependencies, and to fix bugs and make minor improvements.
-Pull requests that make large changes to how the editor works or add major features will be declined — please make your own fork for that.
+This is based on RoadrunnerWMC's [Koopatlas-Updated][kp-upd], a fork of the original editor.
+The fork aims to keep it compatible with the latest versions of its dependencies, and to fix bugs and make minor improvements.

+## Why?

+You may be wondering, why does this exist?
+Well, it turns out that the path to the folder cotaining NewerSMBW's map tilesets is stored directly inside the KPBIN file.
+That's right, the filepath isn't in Newer's source code, it's inside the map file for some reason.
+Spooky Adventure uses a different folder for the world map stuff, therefore, a different folder for the world map tilesets.
+Which means that the game will fail to load tilesets unless they are present at `/Maps/Texture`.

+This version will also fix some tiny little bugs that I've found annoying, mainly just windows not being titled correctly, and other stuff as well.

 ## Original readme below